 Add up all debts (liabilities)

-- Supplier debts: Outstanding invoices from suppliers
+- Supplier debts: Unpaid invoices from food and beverage suppliers

-- Loans: Outstanding amounts from business loans
+- Loans: Remaining balances on business loans

 - Tax debts: VAT, payroll tax, corporate income tax

-💡 Example debts:
+?
+Example debts:

 Restaurant has: